‘Black Panther’ Star Danai Gurira Reveals Diet And Exercise Tips

 “If I haven’t worked out, if I haven’t exercised and connected with my body in some way, it chips away at my feeling of well-being,” Gurira told Women’s Health.

-Gurira, who also starred on the AMC TV series the Walking Dead, also showcased her athletic flair in the 2018 action flick, Avengers: Infinity War.
+Gurira, who also starred on the AMC TV series The Walking Dead, also showcased her athletic flair in the 2018 action flick, Avengers: Infinity War.

-Like other workout buffs, Danai exercises not only to look good, but to feel her best.
+Like other workout buffs, Danai exercises not only to look good but to feel her best.

 “Taking care of my body, knowing I’ll never get another, is one of my top priorities,” Danai told Self.
 “I’m happiest when I feel strong,” she says.
 “And I do what I need to do to get there.”